emilyselwood/RaspberryTelescope/README.md

 Connect your camera and turn it on.
 In a web browser connect to http://raspberrypi:8080/ and you should see the live preview from your camera.

 On a pi the live preview can be pretty slow and not exactly live.
+Also on an iPad the browser will not let you set a java script time out for less than a second which causes very low frame rates.

 Make Targets:
 * all : runs just the raspberrytelescope target.
 May be removed later.
 Prefer the raspberrytelescope target